-Queens' College provides three years of accommodation for undergraduate students.
+Queens' College provides three years of accommodation for undergraduate students either on Silver Street, or at Owlstone Croft.

 Prospective first year undergraduates will be asked to indicate their preference for the different types of accommodation likely to be available to them via a web link.
 As far as possible, rooms will then be allocated in August according to these choices, with a random mix of gender and subjects in all buildings.
 It is impossible to guarantee that the College will be able to satisfy everyone's preferences though and students may find they have been allocated a room which is not one of their top choices.
 The majority of first year undergraduates are housed in bedsits in Cripps or Friars Buildings.

 Second year students will be asked to indicate their preference for the different types of accommodation via a web link.
 Rooms are allocated according to the position they draw in a random room ballot.

 Third year students will be asked to indicate their preference for the different types of accommodation via a web link.

 Students who require four years of College-provided undergraduate residence will be offered the opportunity to apply for College accommodation away from the central site through the Postgraduate room ballot process.
 Details of this ballot are circulated in April/May each year.

 Students should note that room availability may change each year.
 Up to date lists will be posted on line prior to the ballot.

 Charges will be updated once they have been agreed for the forthcoming academic year.